Senior SP leader Azam Khan convicted in 2019 hate speech case, sentenced to 3-year jail

 The MP/MLA court also imposed a fine of Rs 25,000 on Khan, advocate Ajay Tiwari said.

-A case was registered against Khan in Rampur in April 2019 for levelling serious allegations against administrative officials posted in Rampur and Prime Minister Narendra Modi and UP Chief Minister Yogi Adityanath during an election meeting.
+The case was registered against Khan in Rampur in April 2019 for levelling serious allegations against administrative officials posted in Rampur and Prime Minister Narendra Modi and Uttar Pradesh Chief Minister Yogi Adityanath during an election meeting.

+The Special MP/MLA court of Rampur found Khan guilty under Section 153-A (inciting religious feelings), 505-A (giving false statement intended to create feelings of enmity, hatred or animosity between different communities) of the Indian Penal Code (IPC), and Section 125 (promoting animosity between different classes in connection with elections) of the Representation of the People Act.
+The court sentenced him to three years imprisonment and imposed a fine of Rs 25,000 on him, government advocate Ajay Tiwari said.

+During the 2019 Lok Sabha elections, Khan was booked for making inflammatory speeches while addressing a public meeting in Khatanagaria village of Milak Kotwali area.

 Check out DH's latest videos